bbc/dvbcss-synctiming/docs/README.md

 * The timeline for the media is shared between the TV Device and CSA using the CSS-TS protocol.

-Given knowledge of how times map from before and after sampling, the code can interpolate any time in-between.
+Given knowledge of how times map during sampling, the code can interpolate any time in-between.
 The error bounds (e.g. dispersion) known at both before and after times can also be interpolated.